 And whatever else you like in your salad.

-Using a mandoline on the 2nd setting, carefully shave your cucumber into lengthwise strips.
+Using a mandolin on the 2nd setting, carefully shave your cucumber into lengthwise strips.

 Connect 2 strips of cucumber by overlapping them a bit, to form a circle (secure with toothpicks if necessary.
 Gently fill each circle with your chosen salad ingredients, top with croutons, nuts, dried cranberries or fruit.
 Carefully remove toothpicks and if necessary, dab a bit of salad dressing in between where the cucumber slices overlap to “glue” them together.
 Drizzle with the salad dressing of your choice and serve.